jramcast/jramcast.github.io/_pages/about.md

   - /about.html
 ---

-This is Jaime Ramirez home on the web!
+This is Jaime Ramirez home on the web!. **Work in progress...**

-Lorem ipsum...
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jaimeramirezcastillo/).